 Here’s a video I discovered yesterday and thought it so good and well explained that I should share.
 This young man will go far.
-No, that’s not true, he already has gone far, he has 900,000+ YouTube followers, that equates to a very healthy income.
+No, that’s not true, he already has gone far, he has 900,000+ YouTube followers and the tech skills that go with that, that equates to a very healthy income.
 He touches on some of the statics I should have shared in this post.
 Kids educated outside school consistently out-perform their regular-schooled peers.

 Thanks for being here, thanks for reading.
 Hope I’m making sense.
 Can you see any major objections to my latest brain wave?
 I’m here to support, help and encourage.
 We all have wobbles, doubts and fears when we decide to buck convention and educate outside of school and some of us are quite isolated.
 I just want to send hugs, you’re doing a wonderful thing.
 Sign up to follow!